What is Beta in Finance?

 To have a clean model to work with, we’ll first link the required assumptions from the section above to have a separate section (and a more dynamic model).

-Considering we already have all the required inputs, the only real row where we’ll be actively entering a formula is “Levered Beta” (Row 31), which is shown below.
+Considering we already have all the required inputs, the only real row where we’ll be actively entering a formula is “Levered Beta” (Row 31).

 The levered beta for each company is as follows: